stoplightio/json-ref-resolver/README.md

 });
 ```

-In the above example, the user \$ref will resolve to `/models/user.json`, because `../models/user.json` is resolved against the authority of the current document (which was indicated at `/specs/api.json`).
-Relative references will not work if the source document has no authority set.
+In the above example, the user \$ref will resolve to `/models/user.json`, because `../models/user.json` is resolved against the baseUri of the current document (which was indicated at `/specs/api.json`).
+Relative references will not work if the source document has no baseUri set.

 ### Contributing